 - Mental incapacitation with no one to act on the patient’s behalf.

 Our HealthFirst loan program offers patients interest-free installment plans for up to 12 months.
 For plans lasting longer than 12 months, HealthFirst Financial has below-market interest rate programs.
-To learn about this program or set up an installment payment plan, contact our Patient Financial Services Department at 800-424-4840.
+To learn about this program or set up an installment plan, contact our Patient Financial Services Department at 800-424-4840.

 Financial Assistance & Charity Care Policy